The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis

-For a significant number of objects, we retrieved additional spectra taken with the Fibre Large Array Multi Element Spectrograph (FLAMES) mounted on the Very Large Telescope (VLT) Unit Telescope 2 (UT2), Chile.
-The FLAMES spectra (072.C-0348, Rubio; 182.D-0222, Evans; 090.D-0323, Sana; 092.D-0136, Sana) were secured between 2004 and 2014 with the FLAMES instrument mounted on the VLT partly in the course of two programs: the VLT FLAMES Tarantula Survey \citep{Evans2011} and the Tarantula Massive Binary Monitoring project.
-These programs cover the spectral range $3960 - 4560\,\AA$, and typically have S/N$\gtrsim$100 and $R \approx 7000$.
+For a significant number of objects, we retrieved additional spectra taken with the Fibre Large Array Multi Element Spectrograph (FLAMES) mounted on the Very Large Telescope's (VLT) UT2.
+The FLAMES spectra (072.C-0348, Rubio; 182.D-0222, Evans; 090.D-0323, Sana; 092.D-0136, Sana) were secured between 2004 and 2014 with the FLAMES instrument mounted on the Very Large Telescope (VLT), Chile, partly in the course of two programs: the VLT FLAMES Tarantula Survey \citep{Evans2011} and the Tarantula Massive Binary Monitoring (TMBM) project.
+They cover the spectral range $3960 - 4560\,\AA$, and typically have S/N$\gtrsim$100 and $R \approx 7000$.
 The spectra are rectified using an automated routine that fits a piecewise first-order polynomial to the apparent continuum and cleaned from cosmic events using a self-written Python routine.

-Two archival spectra of BAT99\,6, taken with the Fiber-fed Extended Range Optical spectrograph (FEROS) mounted on the 2.2 m telescope in La Silla on 3 October\ 2005 and 27 June\ 2006, were retrieved from the European Southern Observatory (ESO) archives.
+Two archival spectra of BAT99\,6, taken with the FEROS spectrograph mounted on the 2.2m telescope in La Silla on 3 Oct.\ 2005 and 27 Jun.\ 2006, were retrieved from the ESO archives.
 These spectra have a resolving power of $R=48000$, a S/N${\approx}50$, and a spectral coverage of $3900-7000\,\AA$.
-A single spectrum of BAT99\,12, taken with the Ultraviolet and Visual Echelle Spectrograph (UVES) mounted on the VLT on 29 November\ 2004, was retrieved from the ESO archives.
+A single spectrum of BAT99\,12, taken with the UVES spectrograph mounted on the VLT on 29 Nov.\ 2004, was retrieved from the ESO archives.
 The spectrum has $R{\approx}60000$ and S/N${\approx}80$.